AkashKrDutta/AkashKrDutta.github.io/_posts/2017-08-16-Interview-experience-Tower.md

 ## Results
 The results came on the night of the 1st day of interviews.
 Four people were selected in Tower.
 And bang on, I was there!
 I also got selected in Samsung, South Korea as well.
 But I chose Tower over that!

-Thanks for reading, All the best :)
+Thanks for reading.
+All the best :)

 That’s all folks!